Health-Informatics-UoN/hutch-trefx/website/docs/getting-started/configuration/agent.md

 ### WorkflowExecutor
-- `appsettings.json`: Create an object under the key `WorkflowExecutor`
-- Environment variable: Prefix the variable names with `WorkflowExecutor__`
-- .NET User Secrets: Prefix the variable names with `WorkflowExecutor:`

 | Variable name | Description | Type | Default |
 |---------------|-------------|------|---------|
 |`ExecutorPath`|The path to where the executor is installed|`string`|`$HOME/WfExS-backend`|